 Snowshoe with a Park Ranger Ranger-led snowshoe walks are a fun way to experience the winter wonderland of Crater Lake National Park.
-Walks are offered on Saturdays, Sundays, and holidays at 1:00 pm from late November to the end of April.
-Walks will also be offered this winter on weekdays from December 16 through January 1.
+This winter, walks will take place on Saturdays, Sundays, and holidays from December 8 through April 28.
+They will also be offered daily (except on Christmas Day) from December 15 through January 6.
 Snowshoes are provided free of charge and no previous snowshoeing experience is necessary.
-The walks last 2 hours and cover 1 to 2 miles (1.6-3.2 km) of moderate-to-strenuous terrain.
+The walks start at 1:00 pm, last 2 hours, and cover 1 to 2 miles (1.6-3.2 km) of moderate-to-strenuous terrain.
 The route is up to the ranger, but most walks begin at Rim Village and explore the forests and meadows along the rim of the caldera.
 Along the way, participants discover how winter affects Crater Lake and the park's plants and animals.
 Space on each tour is limited, and advance reservations are recommended.
 You can sign up at the Steel Visitor Center or by calling 541-594-3100.
-Participants should be at least 8 years old, be in reasonably good physical condition, and come prepared with warm clothing and waterresistant footwear.
-School groups, hiking clubs, and other organized groups of 10 or more people may be able to arrange for their own ranger-led walk (staff permitting).
-Group walks are available on weekdays as well as on weekends.
+Participants must be at least 8 years old, in reasonably good physical condition, and have warm clothing and water-resistant footwear.
+Scout troops, hiking clubs, and other organized groups of 10 or more people may be able to arrange for their own ranger-led walk (staff permitting).
+Group walks are available on weekdays as well as weekends.
 Park Profile Crater Lake National Park protects the deepest lake in the United States.
 Fed by rain and snow (but no rivers or streams), the lake is considered to be the cleanest and clearest large body of water in the world.
 The lake rests inside a caldera formed 7,700 years ago when a 12,000-foot-tall (3,600-meter) volcano collapsed following a major eruption.
 The eruption may have been the largest in North America in the past 640,000 years.
 Later eruptions formed Wizard Island, a cinder cone near the southwest shore.
 The park is central to the cultural traditions of local American Indian tribes, whose ancestors witnessed the lake's formation.
 Today, old-growth forests blanket the volcano's outer slopes, harboring a wide variety of plants and animals, including several rare species.
-The park provides unique opportunities for scientific study and public enjoyment. - Park established: 1902 - Size: 183,000 acres (74,060 hectares) - Lake depth: 1,943 feet (592 meters)Lake width: 4.5 to 6 miles (7 to 10 km) - Lake volume: 5 trillion gallons (19 tr. liters) - Last time the lake froze over: 1949 Watch the Park Film Curious to learn more about Crater Lake?
+The park provides unique opportunities for scientific study and public enjoyment. - Park established: 1902 - Size: 183,000 acres (74,060 hectares) - Annual visitation: 700,000 people - Lake depth: 1,943 feet (592 meters)Lake volume: 5 trillion gallons (19 tr. liters) - Last time the lake froze over: 1949 Watch the Park Film Curious to learn more about Crater Lake?
 Stop by the Steel Visitor Center to watch the park's 22-minute introductory film, shown every half hour.
-It examines the park's significance and the wonder that Crater Lake has inspired for generations.
-The film, entitled Crater Lake: Into the Deep, also includes dramatic underwater footage along with state-of-theart animation that depicts the lake's violent, volcanic past.
+It explores the park's significance and the wonder that Crater Lake has inspired for generations.
+The film, entitled Crater Lake: Into the Deep, includes dramatic underwater footage along with state-of-the-art animation that depicts the lake's violent, volcanic past.